garbados/couchdb/share/doc/src/api/reference.rst

 =============

-The components of the API URL path help determine the part of the CouchDB server that is being accessed.
+The components of the API URL path help determine the part of the Cloudant server that is being accessed.
 The result is the structure of the URL request both identifies and effectively describes the area of the database you are accessing.